jh3y/jhey.dev/src/cheeps/2023/02/dynamic-open-graph-images-for-your-site.md

 <ArticleImage src="/media/image/2023/02/dynamic-open-graph-images-for-your-site/old-open-graph.png" alt="Image of an old open graph image used on jhey.dev.
 It reads 'Get started with React by building a Whac-a-mole game'.
 There is cartoon bear head wearing a baseball cap and sunglasses.
 An image is reflected in the sunglasses.
 The bear is clipped in half by the image bounds." width="576" height="301" caption="Previous open graph image for jhey.dev"></ArticleImage>

 It can be quite a weighty solution.
-I wanted to reflect the article here in the bear's sunglasses though.
+I wanted to reflect the article hero image in the bear's sunglasses at the time.
 The idea is that you create some HTML and use Puppeteer to open it and take a screenshot of it.
 Then save that and host it.
 This all happens in a node script that could get run post-build.

 The use of an image CDN is quite appealing.
 Jason Lengstorf has a good write-up on using Cloudinary to auto-generate social images.
 This was the first time I recall seeing it done with generated URLs.
-It's a lovely solution.
+It's a neat solution.

 Then Vercel announced `@vercel/og` built upon `satori`.
 This is the one that excited me.
 It's a balance between the URL solution and the control of HTML.
 I got a quick taste by integrating it into the Codu community site.
 And after seeing how good it was, I wanted it for my own site.
 But, I don't use Vercel.
 And switching hosting providers for social images seemed extreme.
 So, how can you do it?